nemonik/taiga-helm/README.md

     tls: []
 ```

-This example use Traefik to expose the ingress.
+This example uses Traefik to expose the ingress.
 Configuring Traefik is out of scope of this
 readme.

 In my forthcoming updated Hands-n DevOps class I do this exposeing Taiga over https, so when that